 - Once you have attended the workshop, charge and pay the OPT Administrative Fee.
 This should be paid 24 hours before your advising appointment.

 - Make an International Student Advising - OPT Application appointment.
 An advisor will review your OPT application, issue an OPT I-20, and help you prepare the application for mailing to USCIS.

 - Completed and printed out I-765 form (PDF).

 - Graduation letter - Official Letter on letterhead from The Office of the Registrar OR Official Letter on letterhead from your Academic Department containing your name, major, current degree level, and graduation semester.

-- Copy of your newest passport.
+- Two copies of your newest passport.

 - Passport photos.
 Be sure your photos meet the required specifications.
 If you plan to get your photos from the International Office Passport Services, do this before your scheduled appointment.

 - Check or money order for $410 USD made payable to the Department of Homeland Security.